-Applicants for entry to this programme will be required to have the normal qualifications for entry to an MA degree.
+Applicants for entry to this programme will be required to have the normal qualifications for entry to an MA Degree.
 Other graduates/applicants may be admitted to the programme if they are deemed to be suitably qualified.
 All applications are subject to the approval of the Centre's Board of Studies.

-Application forms and further information can be obtained from: Centre for American Studies, c/o Room K107, Department of History, John Henry Newman Building, University College Dublin, Belfield, Dublin 4 (telephone: 01-7168288; e-mail: maurice.bric@ucd.ie).
+Application forms and further information can be obtained from: Ms Catherine Carey Manager, Clinton Institute for American Studies Room C211, John Henry Newman Building University College Dublin Belfield, Dublin 4

+Telephone: +353-1-7168303 E-mail: catherine.carey@ucd.ie

-Applications should normally be received by 1 May of the year of entry.
+Applications should normally be received by $1^{st}$ May of the year of entry.
 Late applications will be considered strictly subject to availability of places.